-How to identify chicken of the woods
+How to Identify Chicken of the Woods

 For the most part, you'll find chicken of the woods to be a very safe species of mushroom to look for, especially for first time mushroom hunters.

-Where to find chicken of the woods
+Where to Forage For Chicken of the Woods

-Many mushroom hunters swear that oak trees are Laetiporus' preferred type of wood, but the fungus is often found on all types of trees from August and into October.
+Many mushroom hunters swear that oak trees are laetiporus Cincinnatus preferred type of wood, but the fungus is often found on a variety of trees from August and into October.

-How to collect a chicken of the woods mushroom
+How to Cook Chicken of the Woods

-Keep your collected mushrooms in a soft mesh bag, or something that won't crush or bend them.
-Give them a wash when you return to your kitchen, and they can be stored in a paper bag in the refrigerator for about a week.
+Transport collected mushrooms in a soft mesh bag, or something that won't crush or bend them.
+Wash thoroughly before preparing.
+Chicken of the woods can be stored in a paper bag in the refrigerator for about a week.